zammad/zammad-documentation/prerequisites/software.rst

    "OpenSuSE / SLES", "Leap 42.3 / 12; Leap 15.x / 15"
    "Ubuntu", "18.04, 20.04 & 22.04"

-.. warning:: **⚠ Changes with Zammad 6.2**
+.. warning:: **⚠️ Changes with Zammad 6.2**

-   Zammad 6.2 will not provide packages for Debian 10, Ubuntu 18.04, and SLES 12.
+   Zammad 6.2 will not provide packages for CentOS 7, Debian 10, Ubuntu 18.04,
+   and SLES 12.
 Users of these distributions are encouraged to update to more recent versions like Debian 12, Ubuntu 22.04, and SLES 15.

-.. warning:: **⚠ SuSE users be aware**
+.. warning:: **⚠️ SuSE users be aware**

    Due to the age of SLES12 / Leap 42.3 you may no longer be able to satisfy all (soft) dependencies of Zammad.